Learn about the main steps necessary to conduct a risk assessment for protecting your data and staying compliant

 Some basic parameters to help organizations determine an effective framework were outlined by ENISA (the European Union Agency for Network and Information Security).
 The parameters mentioned below are common for all organizations.
 Thus, when choosing a risk assessment methodology, organizations should take into consideration the following:

 The above approach helps organizations clarify and gain a common understanding of the organizational objectives.
 It also includes identifying the internal environment (business drivers, stakeholders, structure and culture, assets ) in which these objectives are set.
-Furthermore, the appropriate methodology helps develop a set of risk measurement criteria and define key elements for structuring the risk assessment process.
+Furthermore, the appropriate methodology helps develop a set of risk measurement criteria and defines key elements for structuring the risk assessment process.
 Understanding these factors is the cornerstone for conducting an effective risk assessment.

 Most risk assessment methodologies define similar steps to be followed in the scope of the process.
 This article decompiles the approach outlined in NIST SP 800-30 which provides general guidelines for conducting the risk assessment.
 The process steps provided in NIST 800-30 are similar to those seen in other methodologies.